scottish-pl-institute/spls/ORGANISING.md

 4. Make a **dinner reservation**; decide on a restaurant, reach out to the restaurant to ask whether they can cater to people with the indicated dietary restrictions, and make a reservation for the number of people who've registered for dinner.

 ### Online
-The online meetings are hosted using a teleconference service and live-streamed via the SPLS [YouTube channel][spls-youtube].
+Online meetings are hosted using a teleconference service (typically Zoom) and live-streamed via the SPLS [YouTube channel][spls-youtube].
 Breaks and the post-seminar social take place in the SPLS pub on [Gather Town][spls-gather-town].
 (The Gather Town link isn't published here, since the link itself provides access to the room.
 Ask the organisers of the previous online SPLS for the link.)
 After each talk, questions may be asked either directly on Zoom or via the stream on Zulip.
 (Please make sure to create a fresh topic for each talk.)
+When asking questions via text chat, participants should be instructed to use the following convention:
+* if you would like to read out your question yourself (on Zoom) then prefix it with "Q:"
+* if you would like the chair to read it out then prefix it with "SQ:" (silent question)

 [sicsa-theme]: https://www.sicsa.ac.uk/research/theory-modelling-computation/
 [spls-zulip]: https://spls.zulipchat.com/